Table of Contents[Hide][Show]

 As I mentioned, I’m not an expert in tapping but I am interested in understanding more about it.
 I plan to check out the 10th Annual Tapping World Summit led by Nick Ornter, author of the book The Tapping Solution, which is recommended by Dr. Mark Hyman and several other health experts I respect.

-Click here to sign up for the 2018 Tapping World Summit and access all their information for free for 10 days starting on Monday, February 26th, 2018.
+Click here to sign up for the 2019 Tapping World Summit and access all their information for free for 10 days.

 P.S.
 Other Ways to Help Stress and Anxiety